Yvonne Pope Sintes: Career

 However, her interest in a career in the air continued and she joined British Overseas Airways Corporation as a stewardess, working on flights to Europe, the Middle East and South America.
 Yvonne van den Hoek spent her spare time at the Airways Aero Club, where airline staff could take private flying lessons, and earned her private pilot's licence in July 1952.
 Flying back as an air hostess from Rio, the pilot Leslie Gosling invited her into the cockpit and encouraged her to consider becoming a flying instructor, a role he had undertaken in World War Two.
 Marriage to Eric Pope in 1953 meant she had to resign as an air hostess.

 She worked a career within aviation that spanned multiple professions: air stewardess, member of the RAF Volunteer Reserve, flight instructor, air traffic controller, and pilot.

 In 1953, Sintes was licensed as a private pilot and worked to build enough hours in the air to earn her assistant instructor rating at Denham.
 She joined the RAF Volunteer Reserve and in 1955 she became a co-founder of the British Women Pilots' Association.

 Widowed the day after her second son was born, Yvonne Pope used her instructors qualification to find work as an instructor at a private flying club in Exeter.
-When until the club became economically unviable, her application to the Ministry of Aviation was successful and she became Britain's first female air-traffic controller.
+When the club became economically unviable, her application to the Ministry of Aviation was successful and she became Britain's first female air-traffic controller.
 She later recalled that during her training for the role that "I was initially ostracised by most of them and pointed remarks were made when I entered the room" and that it was where she met the most direct hostility of her career.

 On qualification, she took over running the control tower at Bournemouth Airport.
 She later moved to be an air traffic controller at Gatwick Airport, working there from 1960 to 1964.

 Pope kept up her flying whilst working there, working on the overnight newspaper flights to Germany or the Channel Islands, keeping her ambition of becoming an airline pilot alive.

 In 1965, Morton Air Services recruited Yvonne Pope as a pilot.
 Her first flight as a commercial pilot was on 16 January 1965, flying a Dakota to Düsseldorf, and within six months these freight flights were interspersed with piloting passenger services.

 Joining Dan-Air in 1969, she flew De Havilland Comets, the first commercial jet airliner.
 In 1971, her unusual status as a "lady jet pilot" was featured in an episode of Nationwide, a BBC news and current affairs programme, which interviewed the passengers she was flying to Tenerife.
 In 1972, she was promoted to a captaincy on the Avro 748, a turboprop aircraft, becoming Britain's first commercial airline captain, which included crew responsibility.
 From June 1975, she captained flights on the BAC 1-11 jet airliner.

 Yvonne Pope Sintes flew as a pilot for UK-based airline Dan-Air until her retirement in 1980.